ninjamuffin99/FulpTronJS/COMMANDS.md

 - `fulpShame` just shouts SHAAAME
 - `fulpServer` sends some info about the server, like amount of memebers
 - `fulpUptime` sends uptime in seconds lol
+- `fulpRoles` lists the roles on the current server
 - `fulpAddRole <role>` gives you a certain role.
 The role parameter is case sensitive! example: `fulpAddRole Artist` would give you the artist role
 - `fulpRemoveRole <role>` removes one of your roles.
 Again the role parameter is case sensitive
 - `fulpASL <age> <sex> <location>` fulp is a fukken creep